Skip to Content

 Price

-This share class is within the cheapest quintile of its Morningstar Category.
-Its competitive fee, paired with the fund’s People, Process, and Parent Pillars, indicates that this share class has high potential to deliver positive alpha relative to its category benchmark, explaining its Morningstar Medalist Rating of Silver.
+This share class lands in the cheapest quintile of its Morningstar Category.
+Its low fee, considered jointly with the fund’s People, Process, and Parent Pillars, indicates that this share class is well-positioned to generate positive alpha compared with its category benchmark, explaining its Morningstar Medalist Rating of Silver.

 Published on